CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 :::note

-Remember that by using the option to **[renormalize the impedance](physics-overview#touchstone-export)** you will have the option to display the results in _dB and angle_ or in _Real and Imaginary_ format.
+Remember that by using the option **[Real/Imaginary format](physics-overview#touchstone-export)** you will have the option to display the Touchstone file results in _dB and angle_ or in _Real and Imaginary_ format.
 Depending on the option you choose, your data will be displayed.

 <p align="center">